Richie Coughlan

-Richard J. Coughlan (born 7 April 1974) is an Irish professional golfer who played on the European Tour and the PGA Tour.
+Richard J. Coughlan (born 7 April 1974) is an Irish former professional golfer who played on the European Tour and the PGA Tour.

 Career

 In 1997, Coughlan became the first player in history to qualify for the PGA Tour and the European Tour in his rookie season.
 John E. Morgan duplicated this feat in 2002.
 Coughlan chose to concentrate on playing in the United States full-time, and finished a career-best 9th at the 1998 B.C.
 Open, but lost his card at the end of the season.
 He regained his card for 2001 at the Q-School, but again failed to hold onto it.
 He last appeared on the Tour in 2003.
 Coughlan also played on the Nationwide Tour until the end of 2005.